Kong/docs.konghq.com/app/plugins/acl.md

 ### Upstream Headers

-When a consumer has been validated, the plugin will append a `X-Consumer-Groups` header to the request by default before proxying it to the upstream service, so that you can identify the groups associated with the consumer.
+When a consumer has been validated, the plugin will append a `X-Consumer-Groups` header to the request before proxying it to the upstream service, so that you can identify the groups associated with the consumer.
 The value of the header is a comma separated list of groups that belong to the consumer, like `admin, pro_user`.

-This header can be hidden by setting the `hide_groups_header` flag to true.
+This header will not be injected in the request to the upstream service if the `hide_groups_header` config flag is set to `true`.

 ### Paginate through the ACLs